I'm carrying on my mother's research into our family history. I've self-published some family memoirs & learned a lot about different eras.

 If your older relatives are in their 70s, 80s or 90s, you'll be sorry if you delay asking them about names, dates and family stories.
 Some day they will be gone and there will be no one to ask.

 Get organized and get in touch with your living relatives to collect what they know.
 I talked about this topic at my local genealogy club and members agreed that they needed to do this.

-Start first with the ones you know.
-This includes your parents, grandparents, aunts and uncles.
+Start first with the family members you know.
+This includes your parents, grandparents, aunts, and uncles.

 Next move on to finding less-known relatives like second or third cousins.
 They share your great-grandparents and may have family stories and photos to share.